fortrabbit/help/docs/htaccess.md

 ### Environment detection

+_WORK IN PROGRESS: This chapter needs some editing/review.
+2020-02-28_

 You might want some `.htaccess` rules only to be applied in a certain environment.
 A common use case is that you might want to forward all traffic to HTTPS on your fortrabbit App in production, but not in your local development environment.
 Use an If statement for that.
 The following example will check against the `{{app-name}}.frb.io` or any domain you'll give it (replace www.yourdomain.com with your domain):

 ```